pandysong/blog/content/post/read_u-boot_aarch64_source_code_part2.md

 ### `board_init_f_alloc_reserve`

-This function get input of the top of the memory and return the address after reserving the memory for `(struct global_data)`.
+This function gets input of the top address of the memory and return the address after reserving the memory for `(struct global_data)`.

 ```
 ulong board_init_f_alloc_reserve(ulong top)